cooperwalbrun/terraform-manager/README.md

 # Set working directories to empty and write a report to STDOUT
 terraform-manager -o example123 --clear-working-dir

+# Set the execution mode to "local" and write a report to STDOUT
+terraform-manager -o example123 --execution-mode local

 # Delete variables with keys "some-key" and "other-key"
 terraform-manager -o example123 --delete-vars some-key other-key
 ```